Prairie du Chien's past

 © Beth Gauper

 Villa Louis was built with the proceeds of Wisconsin's first million-dollar fortune.

-that made lead pipes look like wood, and another came to analyze paint colors.
+technique that made lead pipes look like wood, and another came to

 In England, William Morris archives were combed for the original wallpaper patterns, which were then custom-ordered along with new carpets.